Climate and Energy

 • Exploring and leveraging utility-level energy efficiency incentives and programs

-In Fiscal 2023, we conducted triple the number of store LED lighting retrofits compared with Fiscal 2022, and it is our intention to upgrade all applicable stores globally to LED lighting.
-We are also exploring, and in some instances piloting, new technologies to optimize access to and use of our energy data as well as evaluating high-volume, low-speed (HVLS) fans and demand-control ventilation for HVAC, which may be applicable across certain facility types.
+We are also exploring, and in some instances piloting, new technologies to optimize access to and use of our energy data as well as evaluating demand-control ventilation for HVAC, which may be applicable across certain facility types.

-Renewable and Low-Carbon Energy
+Renewable & Low-Carbon Energy

 • Wholesale off-site power purchase agreements